Canner/vulcan-demo/doc/template/README.md

     LIMIT 1
     ```

-    We’d like to use the name of the user’s input `name` to replace the static string “LIUKA”, so please update the SQL using the template variable(TBD, link to doc) `{{ context.params.name }}`.
+    We'd like to use the name of the user's input `name` to replace the static string “LIUKA”, so please update the SQL using the [template variable](./api-building/sql-template#dynamic-parameter) `{{ context.params.name }}`.

     ```sql
     SELECT * FROM customers